draessld/KATKA2/README.md

-# MEM finding tool for metagenomic classification
+# MEM finding tool for taxonomic classification

 ##  Brief description
 Software for finding the **leftmost** and the **rightmost** positions of each MEMs of the read